Pronovix/walkhub-service/README.md

 * `secret`: 32 bytes long random byte sequence, encoded with hex encoding
 * `cookiesecret`: 32 bytes long random byte sequence, encoded with hex encoding
 * `baseurl`: the url where WalkHub will be.
 A default is set in the example config files.

+At least one of the following authentication providers are mandatory:

-* `google`: OAuth2 tokens for Google
+* `google`: OAuth2 tokens for Google (see config.json.sample.full)

-Currently only OAuth2 through Google is supported as an authentication mechanism, but other OAuth2 providers and password authentication (with 2FA support) are coming soon.
+* `pwauth`: password authentication

+If password authentication is enabled, then SMTP credentials are mandatory:

+* `smtp`: SMTP credentials (see config.json.sample.full)

 ### Optional values